MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 Once this is done, the `linkerd multicluster link` command will work, and the `linkerd multicluster check` command will actually succeed as well.
 However, if you then create a service mirror, it will not work.

+## Fixing the service mirror

-This is because the service mirror actually suffers from the same issue.
+The service mirror suffers from the same issue as the probe gateway.
 It creates a service that points to the gateway's proxy endpoint, which is another Kubernetes service.
 Unfortunately, we can't solve this so easily since the service mirror is created dynamically by Linkerd.
 But, we can get around this issue by changing the way that we expose the gateway's proxy endpoint.
 Instead of using a normal service, we can create a `LoadBalancer` service, which is very annoying, but I couldn't find any better workarounds for it.
 Note that this service does not need to be exposed outside the cluster, so don't feel a need to add a firewall exception or anything like that.

 This introduces an additional issue.
 If we already have a `LoadBalancer` in our cluster for the gateway (for services being mirrored in the other direction),